immersive-envs/designer-hands/README.md

 Devices with 16GB RAM, 3.8GHz hexa-core CPU, GTX1070Max-Q above are recommended (guarantees solid 30fps realtime design experience).

 ### Prerequisites
 For getting your hands on the Designer Hands, please make sure you have a device that has a nvidia CUDA GPU equipped.
 It is used for the backend hand mesh generation (we are currently working on the Docker version which aims for deployment in the server environment.)
+Currently, our backend is only supported on Windows (suggests Windows 10) & Linux(Ubuntu, Debian). **A WORKING RGB CAMERA IS COMPULSORY!** The camera with higher resolution, more FPS (30fps+), and higher dynamic range is always a good bonus to the using experience.

+Our cuurent release's frontend is developed with Node.js@v18.8.0

+Please make sure npm has the following packages installed:
+- archiver@5.3.1
+- electron@20.0.2
+- file-saver@2.0.5
+- image-data-uri@2.0.1
+- immediate@3.0.6
+- jszip@3.10.1
+- lie@3.3.0
+- setimmediate@1.0.5
+- pako@1.0.11
+- three@0.144.0
+- webcamjs@1.0.26